7 Signs You Grew Up With Emotionally Immature Parents (And Why They Still Affect You)

 A pull to stay loyal even when it costs you.

 That tension is a very human response to unmet attachment needs.
+If these patterns are not addressed, they can also impact your own children, continuing cycles of emotional immaturity within families.

 What Recovering From Emotionally Immature Parents Actually Looks Like

 Recovery isn’t about fixing your parents or cutting contact as a hard and fast rule.
 It’s really about rebuilding trust with yourself.
+The healing process is essential for mental health and emotional development, helping you recover from the effects of emotionally immature parenting.

 Recovering from emotionally immature parents often includes: